Canop/JSON.prune/README.md

 	var json = JSON.prune(obj, {prunedString: '{}' });

-Note: if you want a string to be inserted, don't forget the double quotes, as in `'"-pruned-"';
+Note: if you want a string to be inserted, don't forget the double quotes, as in `'"-pruned-"'`.

 ### Example 2: Silent Pruning